 Panview has tcp/ip servers to connect to the outside world.
-In this application is is connected to the PAN device (PANDEV) on the main application
+In this application is is connected to the PAN device (PANDEV) on the main application, and also to the ExposureMeter application on expmeter60 computer

-In the current document we will not describe panview's internals at all, but just the configuration files that are required to handle the echelle detector and controllers.
+In the current document we will not describe panview's internals at all, but just the configuration files that are required to handle the chiron detector and controllers.

-In chapter 1 we will review the location of the configuration and log files and the main configuration files

-Since panview is a totally stand-alone application it can start without the main application, and can acquire complete images from the echelle camera.
+In chapter 1 we will review the location of the configuration and log files and the main configuration files Since panview is a totally stand-alone application it can start without the main application, and can acquire complete images from the chiron camera.
 This can be very useful for debugging and engineering purposes (in fact, in the laboratory and characterization work panview is the only one used).
 In chapter 2 we will review some useful scripts for starting up panview alone -including an engineering GUI-.